jedrichards/rsyncwrapper/README.md

 ##### `include [Array<String>]`

-Optional array of rsync patterns to specifically include in the transfer if previously excluded.
+Optional array of rsync patterns to include in the transfer, if previously excluded.
+Exclude patterns are defined before include patterns when building the rsync command.

 ##### `dryRun [Boolean]`